jjzazuet/aws-cheatsheets/DVA-C01-x-ray.md

 - Can use the X-Ray SDK for Java to publish unsampled Amazon CloudWatch metrics from your collected X-Ray segments.
   - Segment start and end time
   - Error, fault and throttled status flags

+## Pricing

+- Bill = # of traces recorded retrieved, scanned.
+- Max trace size is 500KB.
+- Trace data is retained for 30 days at no cost.